Clearly

-Clearly is an online retailer of contact lenses, eyeglasses and sunglasses.
-The company was acquired by EssilorLuxottica Canada, and is headquartered in Vancouver, British Columbia.
-They are one of the largest online contact lens retailers in North America, and the largest seller of prescription eyeglasses online in the world.
+Clearly is an online retailer of contact lenses, eyeglasses and sunglasses headquartered in Vancouver, British Columbia.
+The company, founded in 2000, is a subsidiary of the French lens manufacturer Essilor, which acquired it in 2014.
+Essilor merged with Luxottica in 2018 to form EssilorLuxottica, thus making Clearly a subsidiary of the new entity.
+Clearly is one of the largest online contact lens retailers in North America, and the largest seller of prescription eyeglasses online in the world.